The Perfect Roon Ready Streaming Endpoint

 RoonReady and Audirvana

 The M5 offers support for DNLA and other popular network protocols.
-Currently the M5 is pending RoonReady certification, but I can already confirm that it works perfectly and also sounds perfectly, using RAAT.
+Currently, the M5 is pending RoonReady certification, but I can already confirm that it works perfectly and also sounds perfect, using RAAT.

 Update 25-08-2017: M5 is now Roon certified, and this is visible from Roon Build 1.3 259)

 In addition to Roon, I understand that the M5 also works with Audirvana, but this I have not tried.
 I mean, when you’ve got Roon, what else do you need?

 Above: no matter the angle: the M5 is superbly finished.

 Purists might not find this important, but the M5 has very attractive looks and is very well built.
 Level of execution is identical to that of the M1 DAC.
 Actually, when the M5 is stacked on top of the M1, its width precisely fits in the middle section of the M1 front panel depression.
 Like the M1, the M5 endpoint is built on a heavy and thick milled-from-solid aluminum base, has a similarly massive machined front panel, with further precisely machined aluminum panels on side and top.
 All these parts are milled and assembled in-house.
 It really has the looks of a high-end audio device, and although it also must sound good, for me this is definitely a plus.
 I should add that I am quite certain that a solid casing like this will actually be audible in the final sound, as a less stressed sound I imagine.
 But this is purely speculation on my part.